MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/l/leading.md

 # leading

-Use instead of *preceding* or *beginning* in phrases such as *leading slashes* or *leading* *spaces*, which might occur at the beginning of strings, parameters, or other values. *Leading* in this context is the opposite of *trailing.*
+Use instead of *preceding* or *beginning* in phrases such as *leading slashes* or *leading* *spaces,* which might occur at the beginning of strings, parameters, or other values. *Leading* in this context is the opposite of *trailing.*